Inline Software Upgrade¶

-When upgrading a controller software, all gateways are upgraded with the new software at the same time.
-This is done by controller pushing new software to gateways directly and automatically once requested.
+When upgrading a controller’s software, all gateways are upgraded with the new software at the same time.
+This is done by the controller pushing new software to gateways directly and automatically once requested.

-We strongly recommend that you take a backup before you start the upgrade process.
+We strongly recommend that you make a backup before you start the upgrade process.
 Please follow the directions here.